 If you are seeking a very simple, yet robust NTRIP Client for use on a PC, one of the best choices would be the free product offered by Lefebure Design, LLC see the site at:

-This is the tool of choice, hands down, if you just want a very simple and direct way to get corrections onto your desktop and out to a serial port into your GNSS.
+This is the tool of choice, hands down, if you just want a very simple and direct way to get corrections onto your Windows desktop and out to a serial port into your GNSS.
 No GNSS tools to clutter things up, just a bare metal connection.
 He also makes an Android variation that uses Bluetooth to send the stream to your GNSS.

-No discussion of NTRIP Clients would be complete without mentioning the work of the German GDC (GNSS Data Center) in creating the BKG Ntrip Client (called BNC) which is maintained by Leos Mervart and Georg Weber, among others.
+No discussion of NTRIP Clients would be complete without mentioning the work of the German GDC (GNSS Data Center) in creating the BKG Ntrip Client (called BNC) which was formally maintained by Leos Mervart and Georg Weber, among others.
 You can download this tool, both in compiled and in source form from: http://igs.bkg.bund.de/ntrip/download

 At the bottom of the above page you will also find a listing of many of the key NTRIP Clients and other related tools used by both professional and amateur practitioners in the art of RTK navigation.